-Alzheimer’s disease is the most common form of dementia, accounting for up to 60-70% of dementia cases.
+Alzheimer’s disease is the most common cause of dementia, accounting for up to 60-70% of dementia cases.
 As of 2021, more than six million Americans and one in nine people aged 65 and older are living with Alzheimer’s disease.

 However, despite the vast prevalence of Alzheimer’s disease and continually growing comprehension of its pathology, the rate of misdiagnosis continues to remain high—the 2021 World Alzheimer’s Report estimates that up to 30% of people diagnosed with Alzheimer’s disease are misdiagnosed.
 There are many intracranial causes of cognitive impairment that can be mistaken for Alzheimer’s.